yushchenko/site/content/articles/0005_javascript_namespacing_pattern.md

 title:  A JavaScript Namespacing Pattern
 date:   December 09, 2010
 tags:   javascript,namespacing
-status: draft
+status: published

-### Introduction
+### Namespacing Problem

-The simplest way to create namespace in JavaScript is variable declaration in global scope:
+The simplest way to create namespace in JavaScript is to declare object variable in the global scope:

     var app = { ns: {}};
     app.ns.aFunction = function aFunction() (/*...*/};

 Looks a bit clumsy even in a small example.
-For a application with a couple of hundreds files it will make the code messy extremely fast especially if several files should contribute in the same namespace.
+For a application with a hundred of source files it will make the code messy extremely fast.
+The problem becomes even worse if several files should contribute in the same namespace and you don't want worry a lot about inclusion order.

-For a real world app it would better to have a solution that fits the following basic requirements:
+For real world tasks it would better to have a solution that fits the following basic requirements:

-*   Concise and readable syntax, namespace should be declared before its content;
+*   Concise and readable syntax without duplication of namespace name;
 *   Ability to add members to the same namespace in several files;
 *   Scope for private data and functions;
 *   Simple and library independent implementation;

-### A Just Another Solution
+### Combining Patterns for a Better Solution

-In fact, there are several well known patterns that simplify namespacing in JavaScript.
+There are several well known patterns that simplify namespacing in JavaScript.
-Right combination of them will provide a good way to solve the problem.
+Lets try to find a proper combination of them to split code into namespaces in an elegant way.

 First, namespace creation should be done automatically on demand:

     ns('app.test.namespace');

-This function parses namespace name and create appropriate chain of objects in global scope.
+The function parses namespace name and create appropriate chain of objects in global scope.
 If the namespace already exists the function just returns it without damaging.

-Next, created namespace should be filled with members in a convenient manner.
+Next, created namespace should be filled with members in a convenient manner without endless repetition of namespace's name.
 The [pattern][edwards] provided by James Edwards looks elegant and concise:

     (function () {